-To complete this form and enrol online you will need:
+To complete this form and enroll online, you will need:

-- Proof of qualification or professional body membership upload a copy of this to the form. - Your employer contact details - Your payment details. e.g. Credit card is required
+- Proof of qualification or professional body membership upload a copy of this to the form. - Your employer's contact details - Your payment details. e.g. Credit card is required

-APC Prelim: do you have 5 or more years of relevant work experience?
+APC Preliminary: do you have 5 or more years of relevant work experience?

-- ✓ Combine 5 years or more with any degree, - ✓or with an RICS-approved professional body membership qualification, and you may be able to progress to a final APC assessment following a preliminary review.
+✓ Combine 5 years or more with any degree,

+✓Or 5 Y with an RICS-approved professional body membership qualification, and you may be able to progress to a final APC assessment following a preliminary review.